 Manage Glucose Levels

 If you suffer from conditions such as diabetes that require you to manage your glucose levels, ensure that your diet contains fibre and calcium whilst only eating foods containing sugar at a certain threshold.
 Harmful bacteria can fluctuate your glucose sugar levels, but eating more fibre can keep the bad bacteria away.
+Controlling your diabetes is actually very important in maintaining positive oral health.

-Most of the mouth is made up of good bacteria.
+Most of the mouth is made up of healthy bacteria.
 Although, this can change significantly at a rapid rate if you do not keep your mouth clean.
 It is that simple.
 Harmful bacteria will penetrate to attack your teeth and cause all sorts of problems.
 Therefore, what your mouth consumes is vitally important, as is your oral routine.

 Are you seeking dental advice for your teeth?
 Contact us at Parkdale Dental today and we’d be happy to help you on your way to strong oral health.